 Make your posts as easy to read as possible – avoid too many capitals or too much text speak.

-Remember that it’s easy to misunderstand tone and meaning online – take a break before replying and report a post or message Alex_Contact if you feel upset or angry.
+Remember that it’s easy to misunderstand tone and meaning online – take a break before replying and report a post or message Chris_Contact if you feel upset or angry.

 Use the ‘report post’ button to report any posts that you find worrying.

-Use the feedback thread or contact a moderator if you have problems, ideas, thoughts or suggestions.
+- Use the suggestions thread or contact a moderator if you have problems, ideas, thoughts or suggestions.

 We ask you not to:

 Give ‘expert’ advice or diagnosis – we can never get the full picture online and what worked for you might not be exactly the right solution for someone else.
 It’s usually more helpful to support people to get the answers they need from medical professionals or a range of sources.

 Post anything racist, homophobic, sexist, transphobic or anything that discriminates against anyone with a disability.

 Make personal attacks or criticise others.
 It’s ok to disagree but we all know how hard parenting can be and this is a space for positive support not judgement.

 Criticise a named service or person – you could get into legal trouble.